How to Protect Tomato Plants From Squirrels in 2023: Expert Tips

 organicgardeningeek.com google news follow button https://organicgardeningeek.com

 Growing your own tomatoes is one of the joys of gardening.
 There’s nothing quite like biting into a juicy, ripe tomato that you’ve nurtured from a tiny seedling.
 But as any gardener knows, there are challenges to overcome along the way – and one of the biggest challenges can be squirrels.
-That’s why, I decided writing on how to protect tomato plants from squirrels.
+That’s why I decided to write about how to protect tomato plants from squirrels.

 I’ll never forget the frustration I felt last summer when I discovered that squirrels had decimated my tomato plants overnight.
 All the hard work I’d put in planting, watering, and weeding seemed to have been for nothing.
 But after doing some research and talking to other gardeners, I learned that there are effective ways to protect tomato plants from these pesky critters.